Bricklayer oven.

 Description: G'day Rado,

-Your records will show that about 2 years ago you sent me your CD for masterly oven.
-We have been using our oven for about 1 year - a great success.
+your records will show that about 2 years ago you sent me your CD for the Masterly oven.
+We have been using our oven for about 1 year - it's been a great success.
 I would like to give you some feed back on a few things.

 We had our oven built by a retired bricklayer so, got a very nice job.
 The cost was worth it.
 Your plans were followed except for 3 key points.